March 19, 2019

 Method:

-6. Cut into four equal pieces.
+6. Cut the pancake into four equal pieces.

 Enjoy!

 Happy New Year!
-May 2019 be a happy, healthy and prosperous year for everyone!
+May 2019 be a happy, healthy, and prosperous year for everyone!